-Staff report dated February 18, 2020 recommending that Zone Amending bylaw No. 7615-2020, a housekeeping text amendment to standardize the measuring methodology in the Zoning Bylaw, be given first and second reading and be forwarded to Public Hearing.
+Staff report dated February 18, 2020 recommending that Zone Amending Bylaw No. 7615-2020, a site specific text amendment to reduce the minimum separation distance between cannabis retail stores, be given first and second reading and be forwarded to Public Hearing.